Inokinoki/inoki-blog/source/_posts/KDEConnect-iOS-dev-dairy-1.md

 ### WHAT IS COCOAPODS
 CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.
 It has over 72 thousand libraries and is used in over 3 million apps.
 CocoaPods can help you scale your projects elegantly.

-The CocoaPods file is `Podfile`, which describes the iOS version `(7.0)` to use, and the dependencies name, version and source:
+The CocoaPods file is `Podfile`, which describes the iOS version `(7.0)` to use, and the dependencies name, version, and source:

 ```
 platform :ios, '7.0'